-On-the-Job Training: The OJT is a fundamental tool that is primarily designed to hire the participant first and provide the knowledge and skills necessary for the full performance of the job.
-The term "on-the-job training" means training by an employer to a paid participant while performing productive work in a job that:
+On-the-Job Training: The OJT is primarily designed to first hire the participant and provide the participant with the knowledge and skills necessary for the full performance of the job.
+The OJT is a critical tool that can help job seekers enter successful employment.
+The term "on-the-job training" means training by an employer that is provided to a paid participant while engaged in productive work in a job that:

-- Provides knowledge or skills essential to the full and adequate performance of the job. - Provides reimbursement to the employer of up to a percentage of the wage rate of the participant for the extraordinary costs of providing the training and additional supervision related to the training. - Is limited in duration as appropriate to the occupation for which the participant is being trained, considering the content of the training, the prior work experience of the participant, and the service strategy of the participant, as appropriate.
+- Provides knowledge or skills essential to the full and adequate performance of the job. - Provides reimbursement to the employer of up to a percentage of the wage rate of the participant for the extraordinary costs of providing the training and additional supervision related to the training.

+• Is limited in duration as appropriate to the occupation for which the participant is being trained, taking into account the content of the training, the prior work experience of the participant, and the service strategy of the participant, as appropriate.